What is the Culture 2 Culture program?

 Who can apply to be a C2C mentor?

 Any current Allegheny student that will be at least a sophomore the semester they begin as a mentor.
 In addition, students must have a minimum G.P.A. of 2.75.

 Only during orientation and prior to class beginning.

 What will I do?

 As a C2C mentor, you will initiate contact with your mentee(s) during the summer preceding his/her fall semester arrival.
-Mentors will have the option to return one week early to campus for fall semester to assist with international student orientation.
-If you choose to participate, you will move directly into your fall housing, and all meals during this time will be provided by the Global Education Office.
-Throughout the first seven weeks of the fall semester, you will be enrolled in the CLC Special Topics course and will be expected to engage in community activities as part of your course grade.
+Mentors are asked to return early to campus for fall semester to assist with international student orientation.
+At that time you will move directly into your fall housing, and all meals during this time will be provided.
+Throughout the first seven weeks of the fall semester, you will be enrolled in the EXL Peer Mentoring course and will be expected to engage in community activities as part of your course grade.

 How will I be prepared and ready to be a C2C mentor?

-If you are selected as a mentor, the Global Education Office will provide you with mandatory training during the spring 2020 semester
+If you are selected as a mentor, International Student Services will provide you with mandatory training during the spring semester